submariner-io/enhancements/lighthouse/aggregate-service-import.md

 #### Service Ports

-The MCS specification states that the derived service will expose the union of the service ports declared on its constituent services.
+The MCS specification states that a derived `ClusterIP` service will expose the union of the service ports declared on its constituent services.
 However this would seem problematic if a connection request for a service port is directed to a cluster that  does not serve that port.
-To prevent this scenario, Lighthouse will expose the intersection of all the constituent service ports in the aggregated `ServiceImport`.
+To prevent this scenario, Lighthouse's CoreDNS backend will expose the intersection of all the constituent service ports for SRV queries that don't target a specific cluster.
+However, to maintain compliance with the MCS specification, the aggregated `ServiceImport` will contain the union of the service ports.
 If there are any non-matching service ports, each constituent cluster's `ServiceExport` will have a `ServiceExportConflict` condition set in its status.

 #### Service Type